 What were the most wonderful parts of the day for you?

-I also loved that having a small wedding allowed us to spend quality time with the people closest to us.
+I also loved that having a small, intimate wedding allowed us to spend quality time with the people closest to us.
 We didn’t have to worry about mingling, we could drink, dance and enjoy quality moment with each guest.
 I wouldn’t have changed it for the world, it was perfect.

 Why did you choose Hannah Hall Photography as your photographer, and what was your experience of your photography on the day?